ADBeta/ArduSERVO/README.md

 ## Usage

 ## TODO
-* Add a deadzone enable/disable control
 * create a function to map the microsecond servo values to a configurable value
 range.
 * Make a general user class that allows for a simple array of channels to be
 used and configured.
-* optimise the functions for speed.
+* optimise the functions for speed!!

 ## Changelog
 * 0.0.1 - Getting basic functionality.